2023 Most Popular Managerial Economics Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, managerial economics graduates from SUNY Cortland carry an average student debt load of $22,750.
 This translates to an average monthly loan payment of $334, based on a 10-year repayment plan.

-Out of the 41 schools in the Middle Atlantic Region that were part of this year’s ranking, West Chester University of Pennsylvania landed the # 3 spot on the list.
-WCUPA is a large public school located in the large suburb of West Chester.
+A rank of #3 on this year’s list means West Chester University of Pennsylvania is a great place for business/managerial economics students working on their bachelor’s degree.
+WCUPA is a fairly large public school located in the suburb of West Chester.

 Women make up 25% of the managerial economics majors at the school.